What is swimmer's itch?

 How common is swimmer's itch in Michigan?

-It is widely scattered throughout Michigan, but uncommon in
+Swimmer's itch occurs throughout Michigan, but is relatively uncommon in

 the thumb region.
-Major outbreaks occur on the larger recreational
+Major outbreaks most often occur on the larger recreational

 lakes in the northern part of the Lower Peninsula.
 Nearly every